kanako-web/nikola-websites/README.md

 In normal use *Nikola* is downloaded to your PC.
 Webpages for a website are written in *Markdown* text.
 When *Nikola* is run it converts the *Markdown* to html and builds a website.
 The new website may be tested with *Nikola's* webserver feature, or deployed to a website hosting provider.
 This website creation process is somewhat complex, so it can be perfomed more simply by using *Github*.

-*Nikola* have and account on *Github* and their website creation application is available to users who have accounts on *Github*.
+*Nikola* have an account on *Github* and their website creation application is available to users who have accounts on *Github*.
 Upon *Commit*ting to changes you have made to a webpage in the **srv** branch, the Nikola application is automatically run as a *workflow*.
 Nikola will build the website in the **main** branch.
 This main branch then becomes the website on Github.

 For example the Github user **kanako-web** logs into their Github account and creates the repository **kanako-web.github.io**.
 They set up this repository to have both *main* and *src* branches.
 The website pages are created and placed in the *src* branch.
 The workflow tool uses the *Nikola* application to build the website.
+From a browser you connect to **https://kanako-web.github.io** to view the website.

-From a browser you connect to **https://kanako-wen.github.io** to view the website.
+Additionally the Github user **kanako-web** has an *Organization* this is **kanako-online**.
+Another Nikola website can be created from the kanako-online organization.
+From a browser you connect to **https://kanako-online.github.io** to view the website.

 ## Markdown